Berkeley, California: Early 20th century

 Berkeley's slow growth ended abruptly with the Great San Francisco earthquake of 1906.
 The town and other parts of the East Bay escaped serious damage, and thousands of refugees flowed across the Bay.
 Among them were most of San Francisco's painters and sculptors, who between 1907 and 1911 created one of the largest art colonies west of Chicago.
 Artist and critic Jennie V. Cannon described the founding of the Berkeley Art Association and the rivalries of competing studios and art clubs.

-In 1904, the first hospitals in Berkeley were created: the Alta Bates Sanatorium for women and children, founded by nurse Alta Bates on Walnut Street, and the Roosevelt (later, Herrick) Hospital, founded by Dr. LeRoy Francis Herrick, on the corner of Dwight Way and Milvia Street.
+In 1904, the first hospitals in Berkeley were created: the Alta Bates Sanatorium (today Alta Bates Summit Medical Center) for women and children, founded by nurse Alta Bates on Walnut Street, and the Roosevelt Hospital (later Herrick Hospital), founded by LeRoy Francis Herrick, on the corner of Dwight Way and Milvia Street.

 In 1908, a statewide referendum that proposed moving the California state capital to Berkeley was defeated by a margin of about 33,000 votes.
-The city named streets around the proposed capitol grounds for California counties.
+The city had named streets around the proposed capitol grounds for California counties.
 They bear those names today, a legacy of the failed referendum.

 On March 4, 1909, following public referendums, the citizens of Berkeley were granted a new charter by the State of California, and the Town of Berkeley became the City of Berkeley.
-Rapid growth continued up to the Crash of 1929.
+Rapid growth continued up to the crash of 1929.
 The Great Depression hit Berkeley hard, but not as hard as many other places in the U.S., thanks in part to the university.

-It is believed that Berkeley is where single-family zoning first originated (in 1916), as an effort to keep minorities out of white neighborhoods.
+In 1916, Berkeley implemented single-family zoning as an effort to keep minorities out of white neighborhoods.
+This has been described as the first implementation of single-family zoning in the United States.
+By 2021, nearly half of Berkeley's residential neighborhoods were still exclusively zoned for single-family homes.
+In 2025, Berkeley legalized small multi-family buildings in most of the city.

 On September 17, 1923, a major fire swept down the hills toward the university campus and the downtown section.
 Around 640 structures burned before a late-afternoon sea breeze stopped its progress, allowing firefighters to put it out.

 The next big growth occurred with the advent of World War II, when large numbers of people moved to the Bay Area to work in the many war industries, such as the immense Kaiser Shipyards in nearby Richmond.
 One who moved out, but played a big role in the outcome of the war, was U.C. professor and Berkeley resident J. Robert Oppenheimer.
 During the war, an Army base, Camp Ashby, was temporarily sited in Berkeley.

 The element berkelium was synthesized utilizing the 60 in cyclotron at UC Berkeley, and named in 1949, in recognition of the university, thus placing the city's name in the list of elements.